 The Company has not entered into any management contract with any third party.

 5. Compensation

-For details regarding the compensation and shareholdings of the members of the Board of Directors and of the Executive Committee, please refer to the Compensation Report on page 29.
+For details regarding the compensation and shareholdings of the members of the Board of Directors and of the Executive Committee, please refer to the Compensation Report.